pierre-rouleau/pel/doc/pel-manual.rst

 General Guidelines
 ~~~~~~~~~~~~~~~~~~

+**Overview**

 The Emacs Lisp code is written to comply with the `standard GNU Emacs code
 guidelines`_.
 PEL code follows most of the points promoted by
 `bbatsov/emacs-lisp-style-guide`_ except in some few places.
 PEL code also follows several ideas outlined in
 `Jari Aalto Emacs Lisp Guideline`_, an older but still valid guideline.

+**Line Length**

+The maximum line length is 80.

+**Use of tabs**

+PEL source code does not use hard tabs.
+All indentation uses space characters.

+**Settings enforced by directory local variables**

+The file `.dir-locals.el`_ imposes the line length and the use of spaces for
+indentation.
+See the `GNU Emacs Manual Per-Directory Local Variables`_ for more information
+about this file.

+.. _.dir-locals.el: ../.dir-locals.el
+.. _GNU Emacs Manual Per-Directory Local Variables: https://www.gnu.org/software/emacs/manual/html_node/emacs/Directory-Variables.html#Directory-Variables

+**Used Tools**

 To ensure conformance, the code is checked with the following tools: